 The other forty percent of DPC practices opt for Elation, which still has a foot in the insurance world and is burdened by the associated problems: minimal customization, excessive complexity, and a deprioritization of good interface design.
 Plus, Elation only handles medical records, so its users must use additional vendors for billing and patient communication.
 You end up with a multi-vendor Franken-solution—the sort of administrative headache that drove so many docs to DPC in the first place.

 So that's why we're building Bagel.
-It will have the laser focus of Atlas, the power of Elation, the features of Hint and Spruce, and a consuming emphasis on design and user-friendliness.
+It will have the laser focus of Atlas, the power of Elation, and a consuming emphasis on physician-friendliness.